brithe00/starter/README.md

 ## 📝 Development Notes

 - 🔑 All client-side environment variables should be prefixed with `VITE_` for Vite to expose them
-- 🔄 Server automatically connects to the database container
+- 🔄 Server environment variables are validated using Zod in the server/src/config/env.ts file
 - 🛠️ The setup includes development tools like React Query Devtools and TanStack Router Devtools
 - 🔍 Use Prisma Studio for database exploration (`npm run prisma:studio` in the server directory)